 We wanted to know how people perceive their smartphones relative to other devices in terms of hacking vulnerability.
 PC desktop or laptop computers led the way with 36% of survey respondents rating them “most likely device to be hacked”.
 Smartphones followed with android phones (19%) and iPhones (15%).
 Hackers are already ahead of the game, having identified smartphones as a much more valuable target.

 We closed with a question about how worried people are about the future of their “digital privacy”.
 To this question people were overwhelming in their response.
 Fully 90% of survey respondents are concerned about digital privacy.
 Possibly this is a leading indicator and that future behavioral changes will follow.
 We hope people will become more proactive in taking control of their digital devices to ensure privacy and security in today’s ultra-connected world.
-To learn more about Privoro and how we can help, go to www.privoro.com.
+Read more about SafeCase for iPhone and Privoro's mobile security solutions today.